-Most health insurance providers will offer their members a cash back value for treatment they have on the NHS.
+Most health insurance providers will offer a cash back value for treatment they have on the NHS.
 This ordinarily applies to in-patient and day–patient cases and could be anywhere between £100 and £250 per night.
 There is usually an annual benefit maximum and this varies by insurance provider.

 If you are having treatment via the NHS but have a private medical insurance policy in place, make sure you know whether you are eligible for any cash back from your policy.